coleslaw-org/coleslaw/docs/hacking.md

 limitations.
 Chiefly, the association between Content Types, their template, and their inclusion in an INDEX is presently ad-hoc.

+// TODO: Write something about class-names as file-extension/eql-specializers!
 ### Current Content Types & Indexes

 There are 5 INDEX subclasses at present: TAG-INDEX, DATE-INDEX,